Moritz Abraham

 B'nai B'rith

-In 1911, a local lodge of the international B'nai B'rith order was created in Istanbul.
-Moritz joined the lodge, as did his brother Haim, along with many prominent members of the community.
-The B'nai B'rith would become one of the most active Zionist organizations in Constantinople.
+In 1911, a local lodge of the International B'nai B'rith order was established in Istanbul.
+Moritz and his brother Haim joined the lodge, along with many prominent members of the community.
+B'nai B'rith would go on to become one of the most active proto-Zionist organizations in Constantinople.

 Grouping some of the leading members of the Jewish bourgeoisie, whether Sephardic or Ashkenazic, the lodges were philanthropic organizations designed to coordinate the charity and mutual help activities within these cities.
 They became particularly active in helping the needy among Turkish Jews during the Balkan wars of 1912-1913 and during World War 1.
 They soon became influenced by the activities of the many Zionists who joined the organization and who were successful in using it as yet another base of agitation against the Chief Rabbi Nahum.